freenas/freenas-docs/userguide/vms.rst

    :guilabel:`Edit`.

-.. note:: :ref:`Docker VMs <Docker/Rancher VMs>` are not compatible
-   with VNC connections and cannot have a VNC interface.
+.. note:: :ref:`Docker Hosts <Docker Hosts>` are not compatible with VNC connections and cannot have a VNC interface.

 .. note:: Using a non-US keyboard via VNC is not yet supported.
 As a